SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 method.

-With this setup, when we call `createMany()`, Foundry will first call `getDefaults()`, grab this array, add `question` to it, then will ultimately try to create the `Answer` using *all* of those values.
+With this setup, when we call `createMany()`, Foundry will first call `getDefaults()`, grab that array, add `question` to it, and then will ultimately try to create the `Answer` using *all* of those values.

 The `QuestionFactory::random()` method does what it sounds like: it grabs a random `Question` from the database.
-So yes, it *is* important that we create the questions first and then the answers after.
+So yes, it *is* now important that we create the questions first and then the answers after.

 Let's try this: